settlemint/docs/docs/using-platform/6_add_smart_contract_sets/3_deploying_a_contract.md

 description: Deploying a Smart Contract
 sidebar_position: 3
 ---

-# Deploying a Smart Contract with Foundry
+# Deploying a Smart Contract

 Deploying a smart contract in SettleMint won't be much different from doing so in your own environment.